helloyide/Cross-stitch-Networks-for-Multi-task-Learning/README.md

 ## Result

-For Fashion-MNIST new labels are created based on the original labels, i.e. two tasks are highly related.
+For Fashion-MNIST new labels are created based on the original labels, so two classification tasks are highly related.
 For VGGFace2 labels are more independent.
-In both test cross stitch improved the test accuracy.
+In both tests cross stitch improves the accuracy.
 Although this project only trained with two tasks but it can be extended to more tasks easily.

 I didn't pretrain the sub networks as in paper suggested and I also used a different initialization strategy.
 A better result might be found with more tuning.